ihtkas/bazel-gazelle-ex/README.md

 **Usecase:**

 Use bazel and gazelle to build go repository with pre generated proto files.
-There are issues in using [validate rules](https://github.com/envoyproxy/protoc-gen-validate) from envoyproxy in proto definition and the bazel tool fails to build repository wth this dependency.
+There are issues in using [validate rules](https://github.com/envoyproxy/protoc-gen-validate) from envoyproxy in proto definition and the bazel tool fails to build repository with this dependency.
 To reproduce the issue, a proto file with a sample gRPC service is defined in the same repository in protos/service.proto.

 Repository is cloned into a path ~/go/src/github.com/ihtkas/bazel-gazelle-ex